 Finally, we have:

 \begin{prop} The open substack $\Bun_G^{(\leq \theta)}$ is quasi-compact. \end{prop}

 We will give two proofs:

-\begin{proof}[Proof 1] With no retsriction of generality, we can assume that $G$ is of adjoint type.
-We will use the relative compactfication $\fpb_B:\BunBb\to \Bun_G$ of the map $\sfp_B:\Bun_B\to \Bun_G$, see \secref{sss:proof of Shatz v}.
+\begin{proof}[Proof 1] With no loss of generality, we can assume that $G$ is of adjoint type.
+We will use the relative compactification $\fpb_B:\BunBb\to \Bun_G$ of the map $\sfp_B:\Bun_B\to \Bun_G$, see \secref{sss:proof of Shatz v}.

 For each connected component $'\!\Bun_G\subset \Bun_G$ choose a coweight $\lambda\in -\Lambda_G^+$ such that the map $\sfp_B:\Bun_B^\lambda\to \Bun_G$ lands in $'\!\Bun_G$ and is smooth (for smoothness, it is enough to take $\lambda$ so that $\langle \lambda,\check\alpha_i\rangle<-(2g-2)$ for each simple root $\check\alpha_i$).
 Then the map $\fpb_B:\BunBb^\lambda\to {}'\!\Bun_G$ is surjective.